 - Hunger or Agitation: When a mouse is exceptionally hungry or under duress, it might not differentiate between a food source and your fingers, especially if you’re offering food.

 - Illness or Pain: Sick or injured mice might defensively bite due to discomfort.
 Like many animals, mice unwell or in pain may respond aggressively due to their compromised condition.

 It’s crucial to handle mice carefully and avoid provoking them into biting.
-When attempting to remove mice from your living space, consider using no-contact traps or seeking assistance from a pest control professional who can manage the situation safely and effectively.
+When attempting to remove mice from your living space, consider using no-contact traps or seeking assistance from a North Carolina pest control professional, like Innovative Pest Solutions, who can manage the situation safely and effectively.

 What To Do When You’ve Been Bitten By A Mouse

 If a mouse nips you, it’s no biggie!
 But you should do a few things immediately to keep any infections at bay and ensure you’re safe.
 While getting bitten by a mouse isn’t as serious as larger animal bites, these little critters can still cause their fair share of problems.
 Take a look at these steps to be safe whenever a rodent gets too close.